kzalesak/Digisynth/readme.md

 # Digisynth - the pocket Lunetta

 A simple Lunetta-type synthesiser based on the 40106 integrated circuit, designed to fit into a pocket, with many configurable options.
 Can be controlled by dials, light level and any resistive material.
 Contains a passive mixer and can utilise oscillator sync.

+You are invited to reproduce the PCB's and experiment yourself.

 <img src="fig/synth_photo.jpg" width="800" alt="Rendering of a synth.">